DevEzro/Dolphine-Controller-Profiles/README.md

 - Home (House button) -> Switch Home Button
 - Pause (+) -> +

-The aiming function have been mapped in Dolphin as the real Wii Mote Aiming
+The aiming function have been mapped in Dolphin as the real WiiMote Aiming
 >--------------------------------------------------------------------------